James-Gryphon/gMenu/README.md

 *"I think this way of managing the menu is worse than the default one, because x reason."*

 If you have a specific complaint about why it's worse that can be fixed while maintaining its goals, then share it.
-But bear in mind that the purpose here is to allow customization without extensive tweaks (other than to a few names) of dozens of desktop files.
+But bear in mind that the purpose here is to allow customization without needing extensive tweaks (other than to a few names) to dozens of desktop files.
 Proposals that make things more like they were before aren't likely to be accepted.

 *"I put folders in my folders, but they're not showing up in the menu."*